gooddata/gooddata-ui-sdk/libs/sdk-model/api/sdk-model.api.md

 export function isMeasureDefinition(obj: any): obj is IMeasureDefinition;

 // @public
+export function isMeasureLocator(obj: any): obj is IMeasureLocatorItem;

+// @public
+export function isMeasureSort(obj: any): obj is IMeasureSortItem;

+// @public
+export function isNativeTotal(obj: any): obj is INativeTotalItem;

+// @public
 export function isPoPMeasureDefinition(obj: any): obj is IPoPMeasureDefinition;

 // @public
 export function isPreviousPeriodMeasure(obj: any): obj is IPreviousPeriodMeasureDefinition;

+// @public
+export function isTotal(obj: any): obj is ITotal;

 // @public
 export interface ITotal {